What are you looking for?

 Loans

 If you have a remaining bill after financial aid has been applied that cannot be covered by the above options you may consider loans to cover the remaining cost.
-While we do not recommend taking out additional loans besides federal direct student loans on your financial aid offer, it’s important to explore all of your options.
+While we do not recommend taking out additional loans, it’s important to explore all of your options.
+Make sure you are maximizing your federal student loans first before considering any other loan options.

 The Parent PLUS Loan is one to consider, however, it does not offer the same benefits as a federal student loan and it’s the parent’s sole responsibility to repay.
 Private student loans often have much higher interest rates than federal student loans and do not have the same benefits.
 If you must borrow a private loan, you should look at multiple providers, closely review the terms of each possible loan including interest rates, repayment options, and all hidden fees, and make an informed decision.